Provide your customers with everything they expect from a full-featured telephone service

 Calls can be forwarded to voicemail based on RDNIS.

 Queues/ACD.
 Unlike Asterisk's queues, calls can be queued across multiple machines, with the machines voting on which call gets forwarded to an agent next.
 Should one machine crash, calls on other machines are moved up the queue.
 Destinations can be telephones, external numbers, and SIP URIs.
 Queues can be assigned priorities, with calls on high priority queues delivered first.
+Callers can be told their expected wait time.
 Callers can be offered the option to drop out, and be called back when they approach the head of the queue.
 Reports can be generated per queue and per agent, and queue data can be exported for import into QueueMetrics.

 Conferencing.
 Customers can set when the conferences run, how many people may join, different PINs for administrators, talkers, and listeners, and a set of telephone numbers and email addresses to notify when conferences start.
 Conferences can be recurring on a daily, weekly, bi-weekly, monthly, or bi-monthly basis.
 Numbers can route straight into a individual conference, either with or without a PIN.